agrubertx/Data-Driven-ROM/README.md

 * [Matplotlib](https://matplotlib.org/) (for visualization)

 ## Data
-The necessary data for reproducing the experiments in the paper is found in the "datasets" folder.
-Note that the larger files are stored using Git LFS due to their size.
-To use your own dataset, load it into a data object with the following attributes:
+The necessary heat equation and burger's equation data for reproducing the experiments in the paper is found in the "datasets" folder.
+Note that the larger file is stored using Git LFS due to its size (~500 MB).
+The NSE dataset is available on request, but it is not included here due to its ~1.2GB size.

+To use your own dataset with our algorithms, load it into a data object with the following attributes:
 - *xTrain, xValid* tensors representing training and validation solution snapshots.
 - *pTrain, pValid* tensors representing training and validation points in parameter space, ordered consistently with the solution snapshots.
 - *edge_index* (2 x nEdges) LongTensor encoding the sparse adjacency matrix (see [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/introduction.html)).